Quuxplusone/goodcook/md/goodcook.md

 the vegetables are tender.

 Meanwhile, place meat, fat side up, in a shallow baking pan.
 Score through the fat with a knife.
-Spread with mustard;
+Spread with 1 tsp mustard;
-sprinkle with mixture of brown sugar and cloves.
+sprinkle with the brown sugar and cloves mixed together.
 Bake at 350°F for 15 minutes.

 Serve meat with vegetables; and pass cooking liquid to spoon